smartgeber Logo

 Choosing the Right Smart Home Frequency: 2.4GHz vs. 5GHz

-When setting up your smart home, one of the key decisions you'll face is choosing between a 2.4GHz or 5GHz network.
-Both frequencies have unique advantages and disadvantages, and understanding them can help you optimize your smart home frequency for better performance.
+When setting up your smart home, one of the key decisions you'll face is choosing between a 2.4GHz and a 5GHz network.
+Both frequencies have their unique advantages and disadvantages, and understanding these can help you make an informed decision for your smart home setup.

 Advantages of 2.4GHz for Smart Home Devices